Azure/Vision-AI-DevKit-Pages/docs/_docs/vhol.md

 ## Setup your AI dev kit device

 ### Hardware setup
 Make sure that your AI vision dev kit is plugged to power via USB and connected to an external screen via HDMI.
-Also please verify that your device 3 LEDs are displayed a solid green light.

 ### Get an Azure subscription
 Use this account to login to Azure, see and deploy Azure resources: